evoldoers/historian/README.md

   -kmatchoff      No kmer threshold, do full DP

 Following construction of the guide alignment, a tree is estimated using a distance matrix method.
-By default this is UPGMA.
+By default this is neighbor-joining.

   -upgma          Use UPGMA to estimate tree (default for MCMC) -nj             Use neighbor-joining, not UPGMA, to estimate tree